 Scope and Content

 Collection comprised of numbered, contiguous prescription books kept by an unknown pharmacist at Charles H. Jaggar’s Drug and Chemical Store.
 Prescriptions are numbered and often include the name of customers and directions on administration, and occasional references to specific ailments.
 The Nantucket Historical Association’s holdings do not include prescription book 2.
+Also included are some pieces of ephemera from the store.

 Box 1 Folder 1 Prescription book 1, 1855-1861